Find answers to your questions about membership of Lordshill Road Runners

 What if I join part-way through the year?

-LRR’s membership year runs from 1st January to 31st December.
-If you join after 30th September, you won’t be asked to pay the LRR element again at the next 1st January, so you could, potentially, get 15 months’ LRR membership for initial fee.
-However, you would need to pay the UKA element when you join and then again on 1st January.
+The LRR membership year runs from April 1st to March 31st the following year.
+If you join after January 1st you won’t be asked to pay again that year, so you would get up to 15 months’ of membership for your initial fee.

 Will I receive an acknowledgement of my membership application?

 How many times can I come to LRR training sessions before I join?

 We don’t put pressure on anyone to join and we recognise that you might want to come along to a couple of sessions to see whether LRR is the club for you.
-You are, therefore, welcome to attend two sessions on a ‘taster’ basis (ie. free of charge).
-If, once you have attended one or two sessions, you would like to continue running with us, you will need to pay the very modest membership fee and to join the Club.
+You are, therefore, welcome to attend two sessions on a ‘taster’ basis (i.e., free of charge).
+If, once you have attended a couple of sessions, you would like to continue running with us, you will need to pay the very modest membership fee to join the club.

 What benefits to I get from my membership of LRR?

 What does affiliation to United Kingdom Athletics mean?

-We have a membership database powered by PaySubsonline.
+We have a membership database powered by LoveAdmin.
 Members should check periodically to ensure that the information we hold is correct.
 If you have any queries please e-mail our Membership Secretary.

-What information does LRR supply to EA (England Athletics)?
+What information does LRR supply to England Athletics (EA)?

 Do I have to affiliate to EA?